ember-native/ember-native/versions/main/docs/1-get-started/index.md

 With `ember-native` you can use the power of ember with Nativescript

-some highlights are support for
+some highlights are:

 - list view
 - rad list view
 - ember transitions with native animations
 - glint
+- ember inspector

 create new app by using the template from